openedx/enterprise-catalog/docs/docker-compose_for_decentralized_devstack.rst

 Docker-compose for Decentralized Devstack
 =========================================

+.. role:: bash(code)
+   :language: bash

 We use docker-compose to define and run all the containers necessary for enterprise-catalog service.
 For decentralized devstack, the service is defined in decentralized-docker-compose.yml file.
 You should be able to interface with DD using the following docker-compose commands:

-- start DD: `docker-compose up -d`
+- start DD: :bash:`docker-compose up -d`
-- end a DD sesssion: `docker-compose down`
+- end a DD sesssion: :bash:`docker-compose down`
-- update images: `docker-compose pull`
+- update images: :bash:`docker-compose pull`
-- enter enterprise-catalog's bash shell: `docker-compose exec app bash`
+- enter enterprise-catalog's bash shell: :bash:`docker-compose exec app bash`
-- see enterise-catalog's logs: `docker-compose logs -f app`
+- see enterise-catalog's logs: :bash:`docker-compose logs -f app`
-- check which containers are running: `docker ps`
+- check which containers are running: :bash:`docker ps`

 To learn more see: `Docker-compose cheatsheet`_ and `Official compose documentation`_